-I love recommending healthy habits “test drives” because short commitments like a week, make them easy to stick to.
-At the end of the test period, you get to decide how much, or if any, of what you learned you want to incorporate into your life.
-You make decisions with the benefit of your experience, not because I or someone else tell you it’s good for you.
+I love recommending what I call healthy habits “test drives.”
+They are short commitments, of typically a week, which make them easier to stick to.
+At the end of the test period, you get to decide how much, or if any, of the healthy habit you want to work into your lifestyle.
+You’ll be making these decisions with the benefit of actual experience and not doing it because I or someone else say it’s good for you.

-So, if you’re trying and failing to get on board with a healthy habit like drinking more water or to start a monthly saving plan, try the habit for a short period–a period long enough for you to experience benefits and short enough for you to stick to.
+So, if you’re trying and failing to get onboard with a healthy habit like drinking more water or to start a monthly saving plan, try doing “test drives.”
+Practice for a period long enough for you to experience benefits and short enough for you to stick to.

 Try it for a week

-Try living with your two main rooms stripped down, typically that’s bath or kitchen and the living area.
-People who tried minimalism report that they felt lighter in rooms with less stuff.
-I felt that it upgraded my home and brought more style to it.
+Try living with your at least two of your main rooms stripped down, typically that’s bath or kitchen and the living area.
+Some people report that they felt lighter in rooms with less stuff.
 Others appreciate that it makes housekeeping easier.
-It’s also been shown to reduce stress.
+Minimalism has also been shown to reduce stress.
+I personally felt like it upgraded my home and brought more style to it.
+For all the possible benefits, I believe it’s worth trying out for at least a week.

 Minimalism is also used as a productivity tool to help procrastinators manage resistance.
 As with any habit, you have to figure out for yourself, how to use it to best benefit you.

-A week is all it takes to help you decide how and how much.
+A week is all it takes to help you decide if minimalism is right for you, and how much.

 Christine is a Life Strategist and Emotional Health Coach living in Los Angeles.
 She's big on meditation and believes in systems and routines, and in personalizing everything you do to help you get where you want to be.